PNW Golfer Writers

 Ron Bellamy was the featured sports columnist at the Eugene Register-Guard for 20 years, from 1987-2007, and the newspaper’s sports editor from 2002 until his retirement in 2011.
 After spending 40 years in daily journalism, he continues to write the Guard’s golf section six months out of the year.
 His writings can be found at www.ronbwriter.com.

 A freelance writer, Bob Bostwick is a native Oklahoman and University of Oklahoma alumnus.
 He is formerly a sportswriter and member of the Golf Writers Association of America, a television news anchor, political reporter and editor, and a publicist.
 He has won numerous local, regional and national awards as a journalist and film maker.
 Bob and his wife Penny live in Spokane.

 Crai S. Bower

-When not pretending to be a decent golfer, Canadian native (and lefthander, and we like him anyway) Crai S. Bower writes more than 75 travel articles a year for over 25 publications, including golf stories for Alaska Airlines Magazine, MSN.com and Journey Magazine, among others.
-He appears monthly on National Public Radio as a travel commentator.
-Visit his site at www.flowingstreamwriting.net.
+Crai S. Bower writes scores of adventure travel articles a year for over 25 publications, including golf stories for American Way, Hearst Media and Journey magazine, among others.
+He appears regularly on the American Forces Network as a travel commentator.
+Visit his site at flowingstreammedia.net.

 A former British PGA apprentice professional and member of the University of Liverpool golf team, Tony Dear is an award-winning golf writer now living in Bellingham, Wash.
 He contributes to numerous publications on both sides of the Atlantic, and has authored four books on golf, most recently The Golfer’s Handbook.
 His own website can be found at bellinghamgolfer.com.